When Does Long Term Disability Start After Approval_ Image

 How Does Long-Term Disability Insurance Differ from Workers’ Compensation?

 The primary distinction between long-term disability insurance and workers’ compensation insurance is what injuries the policies cover.
-Workers’ compensation covers injuries or illnesses that happen in the course and scope of employment or are related to work exposures.
+Workers’ compensation covers injuries or illnesses in the course and scope of employment or related to work exposures.
 Long-term disability insurance covers any injuries and illnesses that impact your ability to work.

-For example, let’s say you fell down some stairs and suffered an injury that prevents you from working.
+For example, let’s say you fell down some stairs and suffered an injury that prevented you from working.
 If your fall happened at work, workers’ compensation may apply, but if your fall happened at home, long-term disability may apply.

 Long-Term Disability Insurance Waiting Periods